1EdTech/lti-1-3-php-library/README.md

 JwksEndpoint::new(['a_unique_KID' => file_get_contents('/path/to/private/key.pem')])->outputJwks();
 ```

+## Documentation

+[The wiki](https://github.com/packbackbooks/lti-1-3-php-library/wiki) provides more detailed information about how to use this library, including a [Laravel Implementation Guide](https://github.com/packbackbooks/lti-1-3-php-library/wiki/Laravel-Implementation-Guide).

 ## Contributing

 For improvements, suggestions or bug fixes, make a pull request or an issue.
 Before opening a pull request, add automated tests for your changes, ensure that all tests pass, and any linting errors are fixed.